MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-organization-app.md

 ms.topic: tutorial
 ms.service: powerbi
 ms.subservice: powerbi-developer
-ms.date: 03/08/2021
+ms.date: 03/11/2021
 ---

 # Tutorial: Embed a Power BI report in an application for your organization

-In this tutorial, you'll learn how to embed a Power BI report in an application for your organization.
-Embedding Power BI content (such as reports, dashboards and tiles) in an app for your organization, is also known as an *user owns data* solution.
-In this solution, your users need to authenticate against Power BI with their own credentials.
+In this tutorial, you'll learn how to embed a Power BI report in a .NET 5.0 application, as part of the *embed for your organization* (also known as an *user owns data*) solution.
+In an *embed for your organization* solution, your app users need to authenticate against Power BI with their own credentials.

 In this tutorial, you'll learn how to embed:

 >[!div class="checklist"]
 >* A Power BI report
->* In a *user owns data* app
+>* In an *embed for your organization* app
->* Using .NET
+>* Using .NET 5.0
->* With the `Microsoft.Identity.Web` library
+>* With the `Microsoft.Identity.Web` library (this library is also supported in .NET Core)

 >[!NOTE]
 >The full solution used in this tutorial, is available from the [DOTNET5-UserOwnsData-Tutorial](https://github.com/PowerBiDevCamp/DOTNET5-UserOwnsData-Tutorial) GitHub repository.